Contents

 Why should you want a minimalist set of travel photography gear?

-I expect it for the same reason as me: It’s more fun because it’s more comfortable.
+I expect it for the same reason: it’s more fun because it’s more comfortable.

-Learning to shoot with minimal gear reduces the weight you need to carry and stops you from worrying about the ‘what ifs’ of having other equipment.
+Learning to shoot with minimal gear reduces the weight you carry and stops you from worrying about the ‘what ifs’ of having extra gear.

-It’s the human need for ‘just in case’ that prevents people from carrying what they really need and keeps them carrying what they want.
+The human need for ‘just in case’ keeps people carrying what they want rather than what they really need.

 Figuring out what you need to shoot with is tricky and often takes some experience.

-To get there, you often need to put your practical head on and find peace in understanding you can only get what you can get with the kit you have chosen to carry.
+To get there, you often need to keep your practical head on and find peace in understanding that you can only achieve what you can with the kit you have chosen to carry.

 My days of travelling with minimal kit started a long time ago—back in 2014, to be precise, and this is how it began.